 To finish the trail, trace your steps back to the four-way intersection, turn right to continue along Little Hawaii Trail.

 The steps will take you down to Tsuen Kwan O Village.
 Once you arrive at the village, navigate your way towards Po Lam MTR Station.

 Your Guide to Little Hawaii Falls

 We hope you enjoy your visit to the Little Hawaii Falls and find this guide useful.
-This is by far, the easiest waterfall trail to access in Hong Kong in our opinion.
-Do check out our list of the best waterfalls in Hong Kong.
+This is by far the easiest waterfall trail to access in Hong Kong in our opinion.
+But you can make this trail more challenging by doing it in reverse from Po Lam.

 And as always, feel free to leave a comment or share this post on the social media channel of your choice.